cisagov/ScubaGear/docs/configuration/configuration.md

 - The configuration files use the Pascal case convention for variables, and their names are consistent with the parameters.

+> [!IMPORTANT]
-> Important: When a parameter is specified on both the command line and the configuration file, the parameter value provided on the command line has precedence and the configuration file value will be disregarded.
+> When a parameter is specified on both the command line and the configuration file, the parameter value provided on the command line has precedence and the configuration file value will be disregarded.

 ## Sample Configuration Files